miso-lims/walkthroughs/8-runs.md

 1. Click the _Select Study_ button on the Lane to accept the default Study.
 1. If the flowcell is being stored, enter the location.
 1. Click _Save_.
-1. Click on the _List Orders_ page and verify that the _Remaining_ column now show 1 for the pool.

 The validation field is used only by cBot; leave it blank.

+Now check on the Order.

+1. Click on the _List Orders_ page and verify that the _Remaining_ column now shows 1 for the pool.

 [Back](7-pools) [Home](index) [Next](9-sequencers)